 Our recipe

 As an additional safeguard, we have recently started testing our compost and consulting with soil biology experts to ensure we produce high quality compost that has optimal levels of carbon and nitrogen, micro-nutrients, and a balanced microbiome.
 We think our compost is the best on the block!
+The worms agree.

 Buy our compost